sblancov/dotfiles/vim/README.md

 YouCompleteMe
 -------------
-Before to install YouCompleteMe we need to install python2.7-dev and cmake:
+Before to install YouCompleteMe it is necessary to install python2.7-dev and cmake:
     > aptitude install python2.7-dev cmake

 1. Check if your vim version is at least 7.3.584, how?